Coolbots7/robot_boards/README.md

   - `main_board/` - Board for running operational code and commanding other boards.
 See the [README](./boards/main_board/README.md) for more information.
+  - `motor_controller/` - Board for receiving movement commands and commanding a motor driver.
+See the [README](./boards/motor_controller/README.md) for more information.
   - `status_light/` - Board for indicating the operational state of the robot.
     See the [README](./boards/status_light/README.md) for more information.
 - `lib/` - Directory for custom libraries.